 No. 2: Excellent profit margins

-It goes without saying, if your practice is more profitable (on average), then you are likely to attract a premium for your firm and the opposite is also true.
-If your practice is run poorly relative to industry averages – your staff costs are too high, you have higher than normal staff turnover, your rents are too high, your productivity is too low, etc, then, this will certainly hinder the value of your business.
-If you are looking to maximise the value of your firm, then you should certainly be focusing on your productivity, your efficiency, and your profitability.
+If your practice is more profitable (on average), you are likely to attract a premium for your firm, and the opposite is also true.
+Suppose your practice is run poorly relative to industry averages.
+In that case, your staff costs are too high; you have higher than average staff turnover, your rents are too high, your productivity is too low, etc., then this will undoubtedly hinder the value of your business.
+If you are looking to maximise the value of your firm, then you should certainly be focusing on your productivity, efficiency, and profitability.

 No. 3: Quality client base

-A stable, quality client base will be a key factor in maximising your practice value.
+A stable, quality client base will be a critical factor in maximising your practice value.
 A continuous pattern of departing clients, particularly key clients, will be a negative factor in determining your practice value.
 Your ability to retain clients will be enhanced by the number of services you provide to clients.
-Service diversity will also assist in generating a higher average fee per client, which highly sorts after by many potential successors.
-As a comparison, whilst the industry average is around $3,300, better quality practices will have average client group fees in the range of $15k - $20k.
-An excessively aging client base is also likely to negatively impact the value of your practice.
+Service diversity will also assist in generating a higher average fee per client, which is highly sorts after by many potential successors.
+Compared to the industry average of around $3,300, better quality practices will have average client group fees in the range of $15k - $20k.
+An excessively aging client base is also likely to impact the value of your practice negatively.

 No. 4: Facilities and equipment

 The way a practice presents itself to its clients will often say a lot about the quality of the business.
-If your office premises are modern and updated and present a professional image, in many cases, this will correlate to the quality of the practice and in turn the value of the business.
-Conversely, a run-down practice, with outdated equipment and poor presentation will be a red flag for any buyer.
-First impressions are very powerful.
+Suppose your office premises are modern and updated and give a professional image, in many cases.
+In that case, this will correlate to the quality of the practice and, in turn, the value of the business.
+Conversely, a run-down approach with outdated equipment and poor presentation will be a red flag for any buyer.
+First impressions are compelling.

 No. 5: Lack of reliance on owners to generate revenue